open-contracting-extensions/public-private-partnerships/docs/framework.md

 </div>

 #### II.1.6.
-Request for Qualification documents
+Request for Qualification

 Request for Qualification (RFQ):

 > The set of documents issued by the procuring authority that constitute the basis of the qualification and potentially the pre-selection of candidates (the short list).
 Qualified (or short-listed candidates) will then be invited to submit a proposal (or to enter into a new phase prior to bid submission, such as a dialogue phase or interactive phase). ([Source](https://ppp-certification.com/ppp-certification-guide/glossary))

-In a single-stage procedure, the RFQ documents are embedded in the Request for Proposal documents.
+In a single-stage procedure, the contents of the Request for Qualifications (RFQ) are embedded in the Request for Proposal.

 Use [Document](reference/documents) objects in the [tender/documents](../reference/schema/#release-schema.json,,tender/documents) array to provide links to these documents.
 Each document's `documentType` field should be set to a value from the [document type codelist](../reference/codelists/#documenttype), to identify the type of document being disclosed.